-Theodore Roosevelt was the nation's 26th President and is considered by many to have been our country's "Conservationist President."
-Here in the North Dakota badlands, where many of his personal concerns first gave rise to his later environmental efforts, Roosevelt is remembered with a national park that bears his name and honors the memory of this great conservationist.
+Theodore Roosevelt is often considered the "conservationist president."
+Here in the North Dakota Badlands, where many of his personal concerns first gave rise to his later environmental efforts, Roosevelt is remembered with a national park that bears his name and honors the memory of this great conservationist.

-Roosevelt also established Chalmette Monument and Grounds in 1907, the site of much of the Battle of New Orleans.
+Roosevelt also established Chalmette Monument and Grounds in 1907, a site of the Battle of New Orleans.
 It is now a part of Jean Lafitte National Historical Park.

 Roosevelt Writings on Conservation